 - Sharkey's Cafe.
 In a constant struggle with Dino's for Latrobe-wing-supremacy.
 The winner of this epic battle?
 Me and you.

 Sharkey's makes good Washington Apple shots.
 One too many birthdays here.
 We had my buddy MattyG's 22nd birthday at Sharkey's, and me and him ended up walking back to campus.
-Well, we got most of the way, before his girlfriend picked us up in front of a watchful trooper.
+Well, we got most of the way, before his (now ex) girlfriend picked us up in front of a watchful trooper.

 Have a look around the cool little city and you'll be sure to find other swell places.
 A few more to check out include Reeb's Bar, DiSalvo's Station, Derry Highrocks, Rolling Rock Brewery (defunct) LeNature's Water Plant (also defunct), Tractor Supply, Cineburger (now Latrobe Family Cinemas), Route 30 Drive-In, Sheraton Inn, National Tire and Battery, Westmoreland Mall, Statler's Fun Center, Arnold Palmer Airport, Hollow Tavern, Jioio's, Laurel Hotel, etc. Email me if you need directions to any of these places.